nqzero/PUPL/PUPL-FAQ.md

 there's no perfect answer on where to draw the line, but this is a decent compromise

+### what counts as production use of the Software ?
+The central idea is that the software is used for the sake of the data that it produces, manipulates or stores. examples include a web server accessed on the internet, an internal app employees use to record timesheets, and a GUI that helps visualize data from a database

+some examples of non-production uses:
+- prototyping a new system, where the output data is not used directly
+- learning to use, or teaching others to use, the Software
+- benchmarking or testing the Software or systems built with it
+- reverse engineering the Software so that a compatible system can be built

 ### are there any known flaws with this license
 note: this refers to flaws in the license, not flaws in software that has been licensed with it